 On the East side, or facing Whitehall, there is a slight protrusion.
-This protrusion allows Energy moving down Whitehall to flow into Downing Street.
+This protrusion allows energy moving down Whitehall to flow into Downing Street.

-On the West Side facing Horse Guards Road, there is a much larger protrusion to collect the Energy flowing down Horse Guards Road.
+On the West Side facing Horse Guards Road, there is a much larger protrusion to collect the energy flowing down Horse Guards Road.

-Ministry of Defence (MOD)
+Ministry of Defence MOD

 The UK has fought in many wars.
 It has won some but it has also lost some.
 Some of these battles have been for the very survival of the country.

 The Main Entrance is on the North Side of the building.
-The Energy coming down Whitehall, this energy goes down Horse Guards Avenue, passing the Entrance.
-This area is filled with Energy.
+The energy coming down Whitehall, this energy goes down Horse Guards Avenue, passing the Entrance.
+This area is filled with energy.

 Britain has, for many decades, shuttled between the 2nd to the 5th largest economy in the world.
 Its Treasury has always been filled even in periods of austerity.
 The main point, it has always been filled.

-The HM Treasury Building faces St James Park which is filled with Energy.
+The HM Treasury Building faces St James Park which is filled with energy.
 It has the luck to make good decisions even though we might disagree with them.

 Metropolitan Police have relocated to their new offices in Embankment.
-This is the 3rd location of their headquarters called New Scotland Yard.
-Their first location of “New Scotland Yard” is next to the latest offices on the Embankment.
-This was where Metropolitan Police established their reputation in the development of modern day policing.
-We can look forward to Metropolitan Police to further enhance its reputation as a modern day police service in this new Headquarters.
+This is the 3rd location of their headquarters called New Scotland Yard and back to the Embankment.
+We can look forward to Metropolitan Police to further enhance its reputation as a modern-day police service in this new Headquarters.

-These buildings receive Energy from the River flow and from the Energy passing down Whitehall.
+These buildings receive energy from the River flow and from the energy passing down Whitehall.